Black Hole Search by Scattered Agents in Dynamic Rings: Preliminaries

 \begin{theorem}\cite{DiFPS25} There exists no algorithm that solves the \BHS\ in a dynamic ring ${\cal R}$ whose size is unknown to the agents.
-The result holds even if the nodes have whiteboards, the agents have IDs, and irrespectively of the number of agents. \end{theorem}
+The result holds even if the nodes have whiteboards, the agents have distinct visible identifiers, and arbitrarily many agents are available. \end{theorem}

-\begin{observation}\cite{DiFPS25} Given a dynamic ring ${\cal R}$, and a cut $U$ (with $|U|>1$) of its footprint connected by edges $e_c$ and $e_{cc}$ to nodes in $V \setminus U$, agents in $U$ explore a node outside the cut at the end of round $r$ if and only if, in round $r$, there are two agents in $U$, one that tries to traverse $e_{c}$ and one trying to traverse $e_{cc}$, respectively. \end{observation}